The Kodak Box Brownie

 I have read in the comments sections on camera websites about photographers trimming the outer edge of 120 film spools with scissors so that they fit in cameras designed for 620 films.
 I haven’t tried this personally but I can’t see why it wouldn’t work.

-As a box brownie produces negatives that measured 6×9 you get only eight images to a roll of 120 film.
+As a box brownie produces negatives that measured 6×9 you get only eight images to a roll of 120 films.
 When shooting the same film with a 6×6 medium format camera like the Yashica Mat you get 12 exposures.

 You may have seen albums or boxes of old black and white photo prints that are quite small.
 The reason for that is usually because contact prints were made without a larger as an economy measure.
 Large sheets of photographic paper were and are quite expensive.